joist-orm/joist-orm/docs/docs/getting-started/tour.md

 }
 ```

-Or derived fields that will be reactively calculated (and updated in the database) when their dependencies change (see [Derived Fields](../modeling/derived-fields.md)):
+Or derived fields that will be reactively calculated (and updated in the database) when their dependencies change (see [Reactive Fields](../modeling/reactive-fields)):

 ```typescript
 class Author extends AuthorCodegen {